 Once your applications are migrated to the cloud and you start to integrate new cloud services, you can use New Relic to monitor and report data about your cloud services, offering you a comprehensive view of your entire architecture in one place.
 For example, to capture and record AWS account activity for audit and governance purposes, use the New Relic AWS CloudTrail integration.

 Tracking error events gives you awareness about API calls and services that have failed, while console logins help you monitor console activity and potential intrusion attempts.
-Insights collects this event data in Insights so you can display it in a dashboard or alert on it with NRQL.
+New Relic collects this event data so you can display it in a Dashboard or alert on it with NRQL.

 To gain extended visibility into applications that your code depends on, you can also deploy on-host integrations for commonly used application components, such as MySQL, Apache, and NGINX.
 In addition, you can create your own custom on-host integration with the New Relic Integrations SDK.